pradac/BIO594_2019/README.md

 ## Course Materials
 Papers from the primary literature.
-All material will be provided via GitHub.
+All material will be provided via [GitHub](https://github.com/pradac/BIO594_2019).
+We will communicate info about the class through [Slack](https://bio-594.slack.com/).

 ## Course Description